years ago virtually all carpets were made to last a lifetime if cared for

 The face weights are generally 22 ounces to 30 ounces.
 Prices range from

-are a landlord with apartments or rental property, visit my Landlord
+are a landlord with apartments or a rental property owner, visit my Landlord

-Floors Website designed to help you save money on carpet and flooring
+website which is designed to help rental property owners save big-money on carpet and

 There are at

-least 6 medium carpet grades for those who want a carpet to last
+least 6 medium-grade carpets for those who want a carpet to last

 Prices range $18 to $30 per yard for the carpet only.
-The pile height,
+The fiber, pile height,

-tuft twist and pile density are three factors that determine how long
+tuft twist and pile density are the main four factors that determine how long

 the carpet will last and prices increase accordingly.
 What